abhik/pebl/docs/src/intro.rst

         This is the set of observations that is used to score a given network.
         The data can include missing values and hidden/unobserved variables and observations can be marked as being the result of specific interventions.
-Data can be read from a file or created progrmatically.
+Data can be read from a file or created programatically.

     Learner
         A learner implements a specific learning algorithm.
 It is given some